SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 This countermeasure can be considered an actionable approach to mitigating the "Counterfeit Resource Server" threat (see "Access Token Phishing by Counterfeit Resource Server" in {{Section 4.9.1 of !RFC9700}}) within the context of open ecosystems.

-Note that the countermeasures for mix-up attacks (defined in {{Section 4.4.2 of !RFC9700}} and clarified in {{CountermeasureUpdate}}) does not mitigate client configuration confusion attack, because the malicious and honest client configurations have the same issuer identifier of the honest authorization server.
+Note that the countermeasures for mix-up attacks (defined in {{Section 4.4.2 of !RFC9700}} and clarified in {{CountermeasureUpdate}}) do not mitigate client configuration confusion attack, because the malicious and honest client configurations have the same issuer identifier of the honest authorization server.
 Instead, the countermeasure above suggests clients storing and comparing a unique identifier that could distinguish issuer-sharing client configurations.

 # Security Considerations {#Security}